The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 Next, once a feasible (and possibly but not necessarily, optimal) apportionment $\bv{a}$ is adopted, state populations can be partitioned into districts.
 Suppose the districts are chosen to be of optimal size $d_{sk}^{\dag}$, in the sense of maximizing the entropy subject to the additional constraints that the $s$th state population is divided into exactly $a_s$ mutually exclusive and exhaustive districts each containing a whole number of represented individuals from that state.
 With polling stratified by these districts, the polling probabilities become $\pi_{ski}^{\dag} = \tfrac{1}{R} \tfrac{1}{d_{sk}^{\dag}}$, and the entropy is \be \S_{d^{\dag}} = -\sum\limits_{s=1}^{S}\sum\limits_{k=1}^{a_s} \sum\limits_{i =1}^{d^{\dag}_{sk}} \tfrac{1}{R} \tfrac{1}{d^{\dag}_{sk}} \log\bigl[ \tfrac{1}{R} \tfrac{1}{d^{\dag}_{sk}} \bigr] = -\sum\limits_{s=1}^{S} \Bigl\{ \tfrac{ \eta_s}{R} \log\bigl[ \tfrac{1}{R} \tfrac{1}{\lceil \bar{d}_s \rceil} \bigr] + \tfrac{(a_s-\eta_s)}{R} \log\bigl[ \tfrac{1}{R} \tfrac{1}{\lfloor \bar{d}_s \rfloor} \bigr] \Bigr\}, \ee where it must be the case that $\S_d^{\dag} \le \S_{a}$ necessarily, and the inequality will be strict unless every state population $p_s$ is exactly divisible by the corresponding $a_s$ (\ie, $\eta_s = 0$ for all $s = 1, \dotsc, S$), so that districts within each state can be chosen to be exactly equal in size, which is also very unlikely to happen in actual practice.

-If a different (but still mutually exclusive and exhaustive) district partitioning is used within the states, possibly of sub-optimal sizes $d_{sk}$, then the polling probabilities are instead $\pi_{ski} = \tfrac{1}{R} \tfrac{1}{d_{sk}}$, and the corresponding entropy is \be \S_d = -\sum\limits_{s=1}^{S}\sum\limits_{k=1}^{a_s} \sum\limits_{i =1}^{d_{sk}} \tfrac{1}{R} \tfrac{1}{d_{sk}} \log\bigl[ \tfrac{1}{R} \tfrac{1}{d_{sk}} \bigr] = -\sum\limits_{s=1}^{S}\sum\limits_{k=1}^{a_s} \tfrac{1}{R} \log\bigl[ \tfrac{1}{R} \tfrac{1}{d_{sk}} \bigr], \ee where $\S_d \le \S_d^{\dag}$ necessarily, and the inequality will be strict unless the district sizes are chosen to be as nearly equal as possible (\ie, $d_{sk} = d_{sk}^{\dag}$ under some consistent choice of the labeling $k$ for districts.\footnote{In order to meaningfully compare district sizes, we might, for example, demand that for each state $s$, the size of the districts are sequenced in non-decreasing order with respect to the index $k$.}) In practice, the districts need not be chosen quite so fastidiously, and variations in district sizes much larger than $\pm 1$ person are tolerated by the Courts, so optimal district sizes tends to happen only in states that have a single (``at large'') district.
+If a different (but still mutually exclusive and exhaustive) district partitioning is used within the states, possibly of sub-optimal sizes $d_{sk}$, then the polling probabilities are instead $\pi_{ski} = \tfrac{1}{R} \tfrac{1}{d_{sk}}$, and the corresponding entropy is \be \S_d = -\sum\limits_{s=1}^{S}\sum\limits_{k=1}^{a_s} \sum\limits_{i =1}^{d_{sk}} \tfrac{1}{R} \tfrac{1}{d_{sk}} \log\bigl[ \tfrac{1}{R} \tfrac{1}{d_{sk}} \bigr] = -\sum\limits_{s=1}^{S}\sum\limits_{k=1}^{a_s} \tfrac{1}{R} \log\bigl[ \tfrac{1}{R} \tfrac{1}{d_{sk}} \bigr], \ee where $\S_d \le \S_d^{\dag}$ necessarily, and the inequality will be strict unless the district sizes are chosen to be as nearly equal as possible (\ie, $d_{sk} = d_{sk}^{\dag}$ under some consistent choice\footnote{In order to meaningfully compare district sizes, we might, for example, demand that for each state $s$, the size of the districts are sequenced in non-decreasing order with respect to the index $k$.} of the labeling $k$ for districts).
+In practice, the districts need not be chosen quite so fastidiously, and variations in district sizes substantially larger than $\pm 1$ person are typically tolerated by the Courts, so maximally equal district sizes tends to happen only in states that have a single (``at large'') district.
 Since this last entropy \eqref{Sd} is a well-defined Shannon entropy over a finite number of possibilities, it also satisfies $0 \le \S_d$, with equality if and only if the population consists of only one inhabitant in one state, in which case there would be nothing to apportion.

 Altogether, these various Shannon entropies will satisfy the chain of inequalities \be 0 \le \S_d \le S_{{d}^{\dag}} \le S_a \le S_a^* \le S_{\stext{max}} \ee always, and \be 0 < \S_d < S_{{d}^{\dag}} < S_a \le S_a^* < S_{\stext{max}} \ee typically.